Downtown Miami Multiple Resource Area

-The following buildings were added to the National Register of Historic Places as part of the Downtown Miami Multiple Resources Area, a type of MPS Multiple Property Submission' (or MPS).
+The following buildings were added to the National Register of Historic Places as part of the Downtown Miami Multiple Resources Area, a type of Multiple Property Submission (MPS).

 Additional buildings were also covered in the study of Downtown Miami historic resources, but were not NRHP-listed due to owner objections at the time.
 These include the Art Deco, 1930-built Shrine Building (Miami, Florida) and the Sears, Roebuck and Company Department Store (Miami, Florida).
 The latter was the first-built Art Deco building in the county, built in 1929, and it was later NRHP-listed.